 As a general rule, work on the formula of 1-1.5 kilowatts of power per square metre - though your installer will be able to advise on the right unit for your home.

 While understanding a little bit about the basics of solar air conditioning helps, it doesn't really answer the question, "Which solar air conditioning system should I choose?"
 That will depend on whether or not you are already utilising solar energy in your home and how much you want to invest in your system.

 These are some of the available options:

-The best way to ensure you choose the best solar air conditioning system is to contact a solar power specialist in your area and discuss your needs with them.
-As a local dealer, they will know what is best for your climate and will be able to come to your home and assess all of your solar power options.
-Having them in your neighbourhood is your assurance, too, that they will always be there to help you with all your solar needs.
+The best way to ensure you choose the best solar air conditioning system is to get quotes from air conditioning installers who specialises in solar systems.
+They will know what is best for your climate and will be able to come to your home and assess your options.

 You might also like: Costing Your Solar Power Project, Australia’s energy supplies are running on renewable energy